jay-esh/haskell-course-notes/notes/first_functions/first_functions.md

                         then x
                      else 2*x
 ```
-It is straightforward if you have programmed in any programming language before.
+It is straight forward if you have programmed in any programming language before.
-The only difference in haskell is that the else part is mandatory.
+The only difference in haskell is that the 'else' part is mandatory.